Revenue Cycle

 A well-functioning revenue cycle surfaces the right information at the right level.
 If any of the items below are hard to answer on a given Tuesday, that gap is worth addressing.

-Not just that they are aging — but whether the hold is a payer issue, a documentation issue, a credentialing status, or an unworked queue. -
+It is not only that they are aging — but whether the hold is a payer issue, a documentation issue, a credentialing status, or an unworked queue.

 A prioritized view of what will have the most impact on cash flow and claim resolution — not a list of everything that needs attention.